Home » Dessert Recipes » Puff Pastry Apple Turnovers

 Serving Suggestions

 Don’t you just love a hotel breakfast buffet where the pastries are displayed so temptingly?
 Now, you can enjoy freshly baked pastries for breakfast or brunch at home.
-But my favourite way to serve these puff pastry apple turnovers is with a scoop or two of vanilla ice cream for dessert.
+But my favorite way to serve these Puff Pastry Apple Turnovers is with a scoop or two of vanilla ice cream for dessert.
 Yum!

 rectangle shaped pastries on a white plate dusting with powdered sugar.